iceflow/rc/gw/README.md

 ```
 * If using AWS
   * Turn off EC2 networking src/dst check
-  * Allowing mobile pool subnets in the associated Security Group
+  * Allowing tcp(1194) access in the associated security group

 * Adding to OS bootstrap
   * /etc/rc.local